Made in the U.S.A.

 The Raffle Ticket Generator creates the raffle tickets when the order is paid.
 In WooCommerce, the order status tells us whether an order has been paid.
 WooCommerce “processing” status tells the plugin that it is time to generate a ticket.
 Pending or on-hold tells us that the order has not been paid for.
 This is important because most of the support issues we see are regarding these order status.
 When an order is placed and the status is properly set to a “paid” status, the tickets will show up in the order confirmation and the email confirmation.

 Many charities use PayPal for their donations and for fundraising.
 Using Paypal with the Raffle Ticket Generator has a few issues.
 PayPal lists Charitable Raffles as an expressly prohibited transaction in their Terms and Conditions.
+We will not be a party to violating their terms and conditions by offering workarounds.
 Second, there are technical challenges with PayPal and WooCommerce.
 This is not an issue with our plugin, but most of the PayPal payment gateways return a “pending” order status.
 In WooCommerce, that means that the order has not been paid.
 As developers we have been torn about this and after polling hundreds of customers, the decision was made to only generate Raffle Tickets for PAID orders.
 So, when a PayPal order returns to WooCommerce as a “pending” status, we do not generate a ticket.
 The site or store admin, will need to manually change the order status to “processing” In some cases, a few PayPal plugins return a “pending” or a “processing” status and then some IPN info and then the WooCommerce hook is NOT TRIGGERED.
 When that happens our plugin does not get told the order is paid.
 You may need to switch the order to “on-hold” and then update the order, then to “processing” and then update the order to generate the tickets.

 Paytriot in the UK has a similar issue – The Paytriot plugin for payment does not follow the WooCommerce standard of using hooks and filters to trigger an event.
 They only change the status in the db.
 Our plugin does not search the db for many reasons.
 The main one is we chose to follow the WooCommerce standards and minimize overhead.
 We also have many customers with tens of thousands or hundred of thousands of orders – by ignoring the hook and searching the db for new orders, it can create massive unnecessary server overhead.
 We have offered to try and help Paytriot fix their plugin, but we are in America and they will not work with an American company.
 As a result and because we have so many UK customers – we have written an add on plugin to search orders and issues the order hooks and triggers. https://online.wpraffle.com/product/raffle-ticket-generator-order-processing-cron/